Geeoon/DNS-Tunnel-Keylogger/README.md

 ```
 ## Windows
 ### Build
 To build keylogging program, run `make` in the `windows` directory.
 To build with reduced size and some amount of obfuscation, make the `production` target.
 This will create the `build` directory for you and output to a file named `logger.exe` in the `build` directory.
+I've only tested building using MinGW on Windows 10.
+If you try using `g++` on a non-Windows machine, you'll likely get build errors related to `windows.h`.

 `make production domain=example.com`